OmarAmeer96/Wheel-n-Deal-Comp/README.md

      - International students often need to send or receive packages from their home countries, which can be expensive and time-consuming through traditional shipping methods.
      - Wheel N’ Deal provides a cost-effective and convenient solution for students to send and receive items like care packages, textbooks, or personal belongings.
      - Students can also sign up as commuters and earn extra income by delivering packages to others in their university or local community.
+     - **Example**:
+       - Ahmed is an international student studying at Tanta University in Egypt.
+He frequently travels to Alexandria University for academic conferences and research collaborations.
+       - Previously, Ahmed struggled with the high costs and delays associated with sending research materials and personal belongings between the two universities.
+       - Now, with Wheel N’ Deal, Ahmed has a convenient and affordable solution:
+         - **Sending Packages:** When Ahmed needs to send research papers or personal items to Alexandria, he simply posts a delivery request on the Wheel N’ Deal platform.
+He specifies the package details, pick-up and drop-off locations, and his desired timeframe.
+         - **Becoming a Commuter:** Ahmed also registered as a commuter on the platform, indicating his regular travel route between Tanta and Alexandria.
+Now, when other users need packages delivered along this route, Ahmed can choose to accept the delivery requests.
+       - This is a win-win for Ahmed:
+         - He saves money on shipping costs by utilizing his own travel routine to deliver packages.
+         - He earns extra income by completing deliveries for other users.
+         - He makes his journeys more meaningful by helping others and contributing to the community.

    - **Employers Traveling for Work**: